John Stride: Biography

 Stride developed a career in popular television drama series.
-In the Yorkshire Television series The Main Chance (1969–75), he played the solicitor, David Main, the television role with which he became most closely associated; it ran for four series.
+In the Yorkshire Television series The Main Chance (1969–75) he played the solicitor David Main, the television role with which he became most closely associated; it ran for four series.
 A later series made by the same ITV franchise holder with Stride and Julia Foster in the lead, Wilde Alliance (1978), lasted for only one series.
 He also played one of the main parts in the BBC's adaptation of Kingsley Amis's novel The Old Devils (1992).
-BBC Producer Adrian Mourby wrote "John Stride actually played the lead in The Old Devils, the character of Alun Weaver.
+BBC producer Adrian Mourby wrote that "John Stride actually played the lead in The Old Devils, the character of Alun Weaver.
 The part fitted him perfectly.
-He was a fine actor although self-destructively volatile.
-When I proposed to Penguin Books that the tie-in paperback was re-issued with the Old Devils themselves on the front cover and John on the back – because Alun was an interloper and catalyst in their world – he rang me up late at night and threatened to kill me.
+He was a fine actor, although self-destructively volatile.
+When I proposed to Penguin Books that the tie-in paperback was reissued with the Old Devils themselves on the front cover and John on the back – because Alun was an interloper and catalyst in their world – he rang me up late at night and threatened to kill me.
 Up until that point John was making the life of the production manager hell.
 Then he turned his attention to me and was unremittingly unpleasant on set.
 It was almost as if he needed someone to hate in order to generate the energy that infused his acting.
 I'm pleased to say that he never attempted to actually carry out his threat and I remained impressed by his skill as an actor.
-He was vital to the success of this mini-series.
-It did strike me however that his pyrotechnic volatility might be why he only worked once with each of the producers who admired him."
+He was vital to the success of this miniseries.
+It did strike me, however, that his pyrotechnic volatility might be why he only worked once with each of the producers who admired him."

-Stride died on 20 April 2018, aged 81 in a care home after being discharged from Sandford Ward, at the Fulbrook Centre, Oxford.
+Stride died on 20 April 2018, aged 81, in a care home after being discharged from Sandford Ward at the Fulbrook Centre, Oxford.